1 REEL FILM FESTIVAL ANNOUNCES JURY AWARD WINNERS

 By: Rachel Eggers | 206.315.0683 | firstname.lastname@example.org

-SEATTLE, WA - The 18th annual 1 Reel Film Festival is proud to announce this year's Jury Award winners for best narrative short and best animated short.
-This festival, curated by the Seattle International Film Festival (SIFF), brings in over 100 films from around the world for the three-day weekend of Bumbershoot, North America's largest urban arts festival.
-The 1 Reel Film Festival is known as one of the nation's most well attended short film festivals in the United States, drawing nearly 10,000 attendees each year.
+SEATTLE -- September 9, 2014 -- The 19th annual 1 Reel Film Festival is proud to announce this year's jury award winners for best narrative and best animated short.
+Curated by SIFF, the festival brings in over 100 short films from around the world during the three days of the Bumbershoot festival.
+The 1 Reel Film Festival is known as one of the nation's most well-attended short film festivals in the United States, drawing nearly 10,000 attendees each year.

-The 2013 1 Reel Film Festival Jury Award winners will each be presented with a $500 cash prize.
+The 2014 1 Reel Film Festival Jury award winners will each be presented with a $500 cash prize.